View by subject• Art Galleries

 This exhibit entitled "The Chinese Typewriter: The Design and Science of East Asian Information Technology" shares historical artifacts from the collections of Stanford University history professor Thomas S. Mullaney and the school's East Asia Library.
 Jan.
 20-Aug.
 20, regular library hours.
 Lathrop Library, East Asia Library, 518 Memorial Way, Stanford.

 Exhibits'Richard Diebenkorn: The Sketchbooks Revealed'

 This exhibition shares the Cantor Arts Center's recent acquisition of 29 sketchbooks of renowned Bay Area artist Richard Diebenkorn -- books never before studied or on view publicly that contain more than 1,000 drawings.
+The exhibit will be closed Feb.
+22-25 for updates.
 Wednesday-Monday, Sept.
 9-Aug.
-22, 11 a.m.-5 p.m.; Thursday til 8 p.m.
+22, 11 a.m.-5 p.m.; Thursday until 8 p.m.
 Free.
 Cantor Arts Center, 328 Lomita Drive, Stanford.